Booker scores 58 points, leads Suns to huge comeback win

 The Suns won their second straight game while the Pelicans have dropped three in a row.

-Zion Williamson led the Pelicans with 30 points and C.J.
-McCollum added 27.
+Zion Williamson led the Pelicans with 30 points and McCollum added 27.
+Williamson had a solid game, shooting 12 of 15 from the field, but it was completely overshadowed by Booker’s performance.

+“You got to give respect when it is due,” Williamson said.
+“He put on a clinic.”

 The Pelicans pushed to a 34-27 lead after one quarter while shooting 67% from the field.
 McCollum had 15 points, making 6 of 7 shots, including three 3-pointers.